 - confirmation of registration, daily programme and details of the venue;

 - documentation in support of the lectures, practical exercises, notes, forms, etc.

 Should the attendee register late, the material will be available at the course centre.

-Please refer to the brochure .
+Download the Registration above.
 The fee for the Compulsory Course for Candidate Attorneys is partially subsidised by the Attorneys Fidelity Fund.
 In accordance with administrative directives, LEAD requires the full registration fee to be paid on enrolment.

 Financial assistance for travelling

 A limited amount is available to subsidise candidate attorneys who need financial assistance in order to attend a course.
-Please refer to the brochure for more information.
+Refer to the brochure for more information.